Russian version: Cypress + Storybook. Хранение тестового сценария, данных и рендеринг компонента в одном месте.

 Many of us have chosen Cypress as a tool to test components hosted via Storybook/Styleguidist/Docz. @NoriSte’s example suggests creating some Storybook Stories, put components there and expose important data to the global variable in order to have access to the test.
 The nice approach actually, but the test becomes broken into the pieces between Storybook and Cypress.

 Here I’d like to show how to go a little bit further and get the most out of executing JavaScript in Cypress.
-To see it in action, you may download the source code and execute then npm i and npm test in the console.
+To see it in action, you may download the source code and execute then npm i

 Imagine that we are writing an adaptor for existing Datepicker component to use it across all company websites.
 We don’t want to accidentally break anything, so we have to cover it by tests.